Needle Safety: What to Do Before and After a Needlestick Injury

 Conservative estimates suggest U.S. health care workers--across all settings--receive over 600,000 needle stick injuries each year, half of which go unreported.
 This includes an average of 1,000 needle sticks and other sharps injuries each day in U.S. hospitals.

 The circumstances surrounding each exposure are unique, and so are the corresponding risks.
-Nurses historically have sustained 49 percent of all percutaneous injuries, but all healthcare workers are at risk, and the single largest risk factor for an individual’s safety is not knowing what to do once a needlestick injury occurs.
+Nurses historically have sustained 49 percent of all percutaneous injuries.
+Still, all healthcare workers are at risk, and the single largest risk factor for an individual’s safety is not knowing what to do once a needlestick injury occurs.

-This lack of basic knowledge can significantly increase the risk, especially of seroconversion after exposure to a pathogen.
+This lack of basic knowledge can significantly increase the risk of seroconversion after exposure to a pathogen.

-Time is another a critical factor after a needlestick injury occurs; however, hectic hospital and emergency room environments sometimes lead to shortcuts, which ultimately place healthcare workers and patients at even greater risk.
+Time is another critical factor after a needlestick injury; however, hectic hospital and emergency room environments sometimes lead to shortcuts, which ultimately place healthcare workers and patients at even greater risk.

 We’ve summarized the latest guidelines to help you prevent needlestick injuries, as well as how to treat and follow-up should an injury occur.

 a.)
 Get vaccinated against diseases such as Hepatitis A and B; schedule periodic blood tests to monitor immunity and get boosters when necessary;

 b.)
 Ensure the room you’re working in is well lit;